Assistant football coach

 The following statements are intended to describe the general nature and level of work being performed.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties, and skills required of personnel so classified.

 Reporting to the head football coach, this position works as part of an interdependent coaching team that is tasked with the overall management of the Bluffton football team.
-This position is tasked with the following responsibilities: coordinate the defense, supervise the academic progress of players, and recruit for the team and university.
+This position is tasked with the following responsibilities: coordinate the linebackers, supervise the academic progress of players, and recruit for the team and university.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: